thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

 <dt><code>rgb(0 128 255 / 0.1)</code></dt>
 <dd>A space-separated version with an optional opacity value separated from the color channels by a slash.</dd>
 </dl>

+The last syntax style is the most recent, but it’s been available on all modern browsers for a long time now.

 ## Advantages and Disadvantages